-I’m not a big fan of the taste of trout, so it comes to no surprise that I also don’t particularly like fishing, but with a house full of men, of course, I spend more time on the water fishing than I’d like to admit.
+I’m not a big fan of the taste of fish, so it comes to no surprise that I also don’t particularly like fishing, but with a house full of men, of course, I spend more time on the water fishing than I’d like to admit.
 And being the angler I try to be, I’ve had my fair share of time on the ice as well.
 Ice fishing is its own category of fishing, but with the right equipment and planning, you too can make the best of an ice fishing adventure.

 When it comes to ice fishing with families, think of it as a day camping trip.
 What would your family bring for a day of camping?
 Perhaps not a tent, but an ice hut makes for a great warming clubhouse and plenty of snacks and hot chocolate helps to keep spirits high.
 Here are a few other ways we plan for a day on the ice.